 - Development of a minor modification/repair and presentation of the package to an authority for approval.

-The aim of this course is to give personnel with an existing knowledge of aircraft maintenance or with a theoretical background in Aeronautical Engineering, a fundamental knowledge of Initial airworthiness legislation and how it impacts aircraft design and design changes.
-It will introduce the learner to the theory and practice of Initial Airworthiness which is essential to work as an aircraft design engineer who should have a thorough understanding of the development process for major and minor aircraft modification and repairs.
+The aim of the Part 21 Design Technician course is to give personnel with an existing knowledge of aircraft maintenance or with a theoretical background in Aeronautical Engineering, a fundamental knowledge of Initial airworthiness legislation and how it impacts aircraft design and design changes.
+It will introduce the learner to the theory and practice of Initial Airworthiness which is essential to work as an aircraft design engineer.